Szybet/esp-idf-platformio/examples/wifi/wifi_enterprise/README.md

 **WPA3 Enterprise(192 bit)**: WPA3 Enterprise + AES256 Keys(GCMP256/CCMP256) + BIP256 + RSA3096/EC certs + NSA SuiteB ciphers in EAP authentication.

-*Note:*
-Note that when using bigger certificates on low-power chips without crypto hardware acceleration, it is recommended to adjust the task watchdog timer (TWDT) if it is enabled.
-For precise information on timing requirements, you can check performance numbers at https://github.com/espressif/mbedtls/wiki/Performance-Numbers.

 # WiFi Enterprise Example

 This example shows how ESP32 connects to AP with Wi-Fi enterprise encryption.
 The example does the following steps: